Hail to the Thief: Background

 With their previous albums Kid A (2000) and Amnesiac (2001), recorded simultaneously, Radiohead replaced their guitar-led rock sound with a more electronic style.
 For the tours, they learned how to perform the music live, combining synthetic sounds with rock instrumentation.
 The singer, Thom Yorke, said: "Even with electronics, there is an element of spontaneous performance in using them.
 It was the tension between what's human and what's coming from the machines.
 That was stuff we were getting into."
 Radiohead did not want to make a "big creative leap or statement" with their next album.

 In early 2002, after the Amnesiac tour had finished, Yorke sent his bandmates CDs of demos.
-The three CDs, The Gloaming, Episcoval and Hold Your Prize, comprised electronic music alongside piano and guitar sketches.
+The CDs, titled The Gloaming, Episcoval and Hold Your Prize, comprised electronic music alongside piano and guitar sketches.
 Radiohead had tried to record some of the songs, such as "I Will", for Kid A and Amnesiac, but were not satisfied with the results.
 They spent May and June 2002 arranging and rehearsing the songs before performing them on their tour of Spain and Portugal in July and August.

 Recording

-In September 2002, Radiohead moved to Ocean Way Recording in Hollywood, Los Angeles, with their longtime producer Nigel Godrich.
+In September 2002, Radiohead moved to Ocean Way Recording in Hollywood, Los Angeles, with their longtime producer, Nigel Godrich.
 The studio was suggested by Godrich, who had used it to produce records by Travis and Beck and thought it would be a "good change of scenery" for Radiohead.
 Yorke said: "We were like, 'Do we want to fly halfway around the world to do this?'
 But it was terrific, because we worked really hard.
 We did a track a day.
 It was sort of like holiday camp."
+Godrich later said his clearest memory of the sessions was Yorke repeatedly saying how much he hated Los Angeles.

 Kid A and Amnesiac were created through a years-long process of recording and editing that the drummer, Philip Selway, described as "manufacturing music in the studio".
 For their next album, Radiohead sought to capture a more immediate, "live" sound.
-Yorke said they wanted to spend less time "looking at computers and grids", and instead integrated computers into their performances with other instruments.
-He said "everything was about performance, like staging a play".
+Most electronic elements were not overdubbed, but recorded live in the studio.
+The band integrated computers into their performances with other instruments.
+Yorke said "everything was about performance, like staging a play".
 Radiohead tried to work quickly and spontaneously, avoiding procrastination and overanalysis.
-The guitarist Jonny Greenwood said: "We didn't really have time to be stressed about what we did.
-We got to the end of the second week before we even heard what we did on the first two days, and didn't even remember recording it or who was playing things.
-Which is a magical way of doing things."
 Yorke was forced to write lyrics differently, as he did not have time to rewrite them in the studio.
 For some songs, he returned to the method of cutting up words and arranging them randomly he had employed for Kid A and Amnesiac.